6 native advertising examples to inspire your next campaign

 Blurry background of two women in dresses

-Macy’s doesn’t use their native advertising to show off a few dresses—they come prepared with entire looks.
-In this story, Macy’s use gorgeous design and scroll-triggered transitions between images to bring their narrative to life.
+Macy’s doesn’t use its native advertising to show off a few dresses — it comes prepared with entire looks.
+In this story, Macy’s uses gorgeous design and scroll-triggered transitions between images to bring its narrative to life.
 Each segment starts with a picture of an outfit in action and then breaks down the look into individual, shoppable pieces.

 Screenshot of a native advertisement from Macy's & Refinery29